How to plan your space

-Growing wildflowers in a pot or container is ideal if you haven’t got open ground – anything that’s strong enough to hold soil will do the job - old boots, watering cans, glass and enamel bowls - as long as there are drainage holes so that it doesn’t flood when it rains.
+Growing wildflowers in a container is ideal if you haven’t got open ground – anything that’s strong enough to hold soil will do the job - old boots, watering cans, glass and enamel bowls - as long as there are drainage holes so that it doesn’t flood when it rains.

 Plain old garden soil is ideal for growing wildflowers because they thrive in low nutrient soil.
 Find out more about how to assess the soil on your site.

 To sow on grass or lawn, just remove the grass with a spade and rake over, creating patches of bare soil where your wildflower seeds can be sown.
 You could even create a special shape to sow your wildflowers in.